 Each of them was admitted to a GHC20,000-bail with a surety, the Accra Circuit Court ruled after the Police prosecutors presented their case against the three – Major Ahmed Shaik Hazis (rtd), 54; Warrant Officer Denver Dwayhe, 33, and Captain Mlungiseli Jokani, 45.

 The prosecution claims the three were training five people in military tactics at Agona Duakwa in the Central Region.
 According to the prosecution, their investigation has revealed “the accused persons filed disembarkation forms indicating that they were in Ghana to do business”

 Police prosecutors led by DSP A.A.
 Anor told the court investigations are still ongoing and prayed the court for the three to be remanded to get to the bottom of the case but the defence team objected.
 The court having listened to the argument from both sides, granted the accused persons bail, Onua FM’s Court correspondent, Lydia Ezit reports

 The Court said the bail is subject to “how speedy the prosecution will pursue the matter” and warned prosecutors it will be compelled to release the passport of the accused persons to them should there be any delays, she added.

 Arguments: Written by Lydia Ezit

-Arguing for the accused persons to be granted bail, Mr. Owusu-Fordjour said it his clients were ready to avail themselves for the trial, noting “I supervised them on their charge statement, voluntarily willing to come to court at their free will”,
+Arguing for the accused persons to be granted bail, Mr. Owusu-Fordjour said his clients were ready to avail themselves for the trial, noting “I supervised them on their charge statement, voluntarily willing to come to court at their free will”,

 He contended that military training is a special exercise only conducted by the military which he said involves the use of how to fire Ak 47, assemble and dissemble, hence it cannot be the case that the people who walk on Aburi mountain and jog down or those who do push-ups are doing military training